 - Travel date: 1st November 2009

-"there is no way I will ever go near this place again, food was crap unless you want fish every day, cold fish, hot fish and plenty of luke warm fish., entertainment was crap, bar staff were bad tempered and the restaurant staff ignored you unless you were Spanish.
+"there is no way I will ever go near this place again, food was crap unless you want fish every day, cold fish, hot fish and plenty of luke warm fish., entertainment was crap, bar staff were bad tempered and the restaurant staff ignored you unless you were Spanish. "

 - Travel date: 11th February 2009

 Me and my dad and brother stayed here in...

 "Me and my dad and brother stayed here in July 2007 as a summer holiday.
 We booked through globe travel and they gave us this hotel.
 When we arrived the airport was nice although our luggage was lost, and there was no transport to our hotel which was at the other side of the island.
 So we had to spend about Â£50 on a taxi but in the end we just rented a car.
 It took us literally 3 hours to work out where the actual hotel was as it is located in a random side road and no one seemed to know where it was. when we got to the hotel we had dinner which was ok and then went to sleep. next morning we woke up had breakfast etc and then used the swimming pool which was all right.
 The jacuzzi was cold and not warm at all so was more like a small swimming pool for children.
 To make things worse we were the only English people staying there at the time which isn't bad but all the Spanish treated us bad for example after 11 o'clock we had to pay for our own drinks where as the Spanish were still getting them free! the only really good thing was the nearby huge lake type swimming pool.
 Another problem is no one spoke English so this hotel is only really good if you can speak basic Spanish.
 So overall i think this is more a Spanish type hotel than a tourist hotel. after 3 days we phoned up globe travel and got relocated to a better 4* hotel on the other side of the island which was great and was very good as it had disco's 3 swimming pools and a huge restaurant."

-- Travel date: Sat 15th of March 2008
+- Travel date: 15th March 2008

 I am 52, and amazed that it has taken al...

-- Travel date: Mon 31st of December 2007
+- Travel date: 31st December 2007